Advertise with the PAMJ

 Download case report templates to help formatting your manuscript.

-CARE Writer: We encourage rge authors to use the CARE Writer, an online application that helps authors organize and format the information necessary to write systematic and transparent case reports while following the CARE guideline.
+CARE Writer: We encourage authors to use CARE Writer, an online application that helps authors organize and format the information necessary to write systematic and transparent case reports while following the CARE guideline.

 6. Case series.